liangtie/wxWidgets/docs/readme.txt

 have to distribute any source if you wish to write commercial applications using wxWidgets.

-However, if you distribute wxGTK, wxQt or wxMotif (with Lesstif) version of your application, don't forget that it is linked against GTK+, Qt or Lesstif, which are covered by LGPL *without* exception notice and so is bound by its requirements.
+However, if you distribute wxGTK or wxQt version of your application, don't forget that it is linked against GTK or Qt, which are covered by LGPL *without* exception notice and so is bound by its requirements.